-At the start of the preparation time the candidate is handed three stimulus items by the supervisor.
-Each stimulus has an image and one or more focus questions in German related to topics of Unit 3 and/or Unit 4.
-The candidate chooses one stimulus and places the remaining two in front of them on their table.
+At the start of the preparation time, the candidate is handed five stimulus items by the supervisor.
+Each stimulus has an image and a focus question/statement in Chinese and English related to the topics of Unit 3 or Unit 4.
+The candidate chooses one stimulus and returns the others to the supervisor.

-During the preparation time the candidate prepares responses to the stimulus and makes notes in the preparation booklet provided.
-These notes may be taken into the interview room and may be referred to during Part B of the examination; however, the candidate should ensure that they do not read from the notes.
+During the preparation time, the candidate prepares responses to the stimulus and makes notes in the preparation booklet provided.
+These notes may be taken into the interview room and may be referred to during Part B of the examination; however, the candidate should ensure they do not read from the notes.
 The candidate may refer to a dictionary during the preparation time but not during the examination.